frucelee/sc-eQTL_BWB/README.md

 ## 1.3 Estimation of shared signals ##

-We used MASH (MASHR) to estimate the shared eQTL signals between each pair of eQTL summary statistics.
+MASH was applied to estimate the shared eQTL signals between each pair of eQTL summary statistics.

 ## 1.4 Colocalization analysis ##

-COLOC was applied to identify the colocalized genes between sceQTL and clinical diseases.
+COLOC was used to identify the colocalized genes between sceQTL and clinical diseases.

 ## 1.5 Single-cell Co-expression Analysis ##